 The per capita income in Mendocino in 2022 was $47,723, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $190,892 for a family of four.
 However, Mendocino contains both very wealthy and poor people as well.

 Mendocino is a somewhat ethnically-diverse town.
 The people who call Mendocino home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mendocino residents report their race to be White, followed by Asian.
 Mendocino also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.32% of the town’s residents.
+People of Hispanic or Latino origin account for 10.32% of the town鈥檚 residents.
 Important ancestries of people in Mendocino include Irish, English, German, Norwegian, and French.

 The most common language spoken in Mendocino is English.
 Other important languages spoken here include Polish and Chinese.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
-This neighborhood is very unique in some important ways, according to Ä¢¹½ÊÓÆµ's exclusive exploration and analysis.
+This neighborhood is very unique in some important ways, according to 蘑菇视频's exclusive exploration and analysis.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 35 people per square mile living here, this neighborhood is less crowded than 91.9% of America.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to 蘑菇视频's leading research, this neighborhood is less densely populated than 91.9% of the neighborhoods in America. is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In a nation where 1 out of every 4 children lives in poverty, the neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, if you are planning to retire in California, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
-According to Ä¢¹½ÊÓÆµ's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in California, while also offering a diverse range of housing options.
+According to 蘑菇视频's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in California, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 95.3% of neighborhoods in CA. If a California retirement is in your future, this neighborhood should be one of the places you visit.

 Did you know that the neighborhood has more Portuguese and Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.4% of this neighborhood's residents have Portuguese ancestry and 2.9% have Danish ancestry.